Langutang/client-dashboard.github.io/README.md

 ## ✨ Code-base structure

-The project is coded using a simple and intuitive structure presented below:
+The project is coded using a simple and intuitive Django structure presented below:

 ```bash
 < PROJECT ROOT >